thehiddendatacentre/EuroProto-16hp/README.md

 A universal Eurorack module building system inspired by [Serge Modular Paperface](https://serge-modular.com/paperface), and Delptronics [Module Construction Set](https://delptronics.com/module-construction-set.php).

-All Eurorack projects in the [DIY-Nabra](https://github.com/thehiddendatacentre) repositories are built using this board, or it's little sibling the [10hp Eurorack Protoboard](https://github.com/thehiddendatacentre/EuroProto-10hp)
+All Eurorack projects in the [Hidden Data Centre](https://github.com/thehiddendatacentre) repositories are built using this board, or it's little sibling the [10hp Eurorack Protoboard](https://github.com/thehiddendatacentre/EuroProto-10hp)

 Licensed under a CC BY-NC-SA 4.0 (Creative Commons Attribution-NonCommercial-ShareAlike 4.0) license.
 See the [License File](./LICENSE.md) for more details.